T Mobile US : U.S. charges China's Huawei with conspiring to violate Iran sanctions | MarketScreener

 CHINA TENSIONS

-Meng and Huawei cite stories from Reuters in 2012 https://reut.rs/2sRL7Ve and 2013 https://reut.rs/2sUq8RT that said Huawei’s Skycom unit had sought to sell goods to Iran in violation of U.S. laws.
+The charges against Meng and Huawei cite stories from Reuters in 2012 and 2013 that said Huawei’s Skycom unit had sought to sell goods to Iran in violation of U.S. laws.

 The indictment noted that the denials from Huawei in the stories were relied upon by financial institutions "in determining whether to continue their banking relationships with Huawei and its subsidiaries."